NEW YORK -- The National Hockey League issued the following statement today regarding a change to its ticket procedure at League Special Events:

 Over the last number of years, the League's procedure for its Special Event games (e.g., NHL All-Star, NHL Winter Classic, NHL Stadium Series and NHL Heritage Classic) has required that any fan, regardless of age, be required to have a ticket to gain entry.
 After reviewing this practice, the League has decided to adopt a standard that more closely mirrors that of similar entertainment events and that to which local NHL Clubs adhere.
 While the League will strive to adopt such policy for these Special Event games, in some instances, it may not be possible or practical in a particular venue.

-Any fan who purchased 2016 Tim Hortons NHL Heritage Classic™ tickets from authorized outlets for the event (i.e., the Winnipeg Jets, the Edmonton Oilers the National Hockey League or Ticketmaster.ca) for children under the age of two may obtain a refund for such a ticket on the day of the game by bringing their ticket and child to the main box office at Investors Group Field prior to the start of the game.
+Any fan who purchased tickets from authorized outlets for these events (i.e., the St. Louis Blues®, Chicago Blackhawks®, the National Hockey League or Ticketmaster.com) for children under the age of three may obtain a refund for such tickets on the days of the applicable games by bringing their ticket and child to the main box office at Busch Stadium prior to the start of each applicable game.